augeas/lyapunov/README.md

 directly, `multiprocessing` will complain.
 The third-party [`multiprocess`](https://pypi.org/project/multiprocess/) library will allow this, but it means adding another dependency.
-There still remains the problem of passing the computed image back.
+There still remains the problem of passing the computed images back.
 Returning it as a hightly compressed PNG image, in the hope that serializing and deserialising it will not harm performance too much might not be ideal for larger images, and leaves [`ffmpeg`](https://ffmpeg.org/) with the pointless task of decompressing the image again.